What is Free Fall?

 -

-Our park hosts events to allow students the opportunity to develop and showcase their skills in front of parents and other supporters.
+Our park hosts a variety of events and contests to allow students the opportunity to develop and showcase their skills in front of parents and other supporters.
 We provide proper equipment, free food, drinks, prizes, and skate, bike, scooter, and basketball competitions.

 -

-Students receive additional mentoring and development opportunities in various skills such as communication, team building, event planning, leadership, photography, graphic design, video production, food prep, etc.
+At the park, students can receive additional mentoring and development opportunities in various skills such as communication, team building, event planning, leadership, photography, graphic design, video production, food prep, etc. with our qualified staff and adult volunteer team.
+The goal is to provide a variety of support options to students and park visitors to help inspire them forward.

 Belong